 As much as a child custody case may seem like a judgment on the ability of parents, in truth, the court must make a decision that is in the best interests of the child(ren) and the child(ren) alone.
 This involves examining the fitness of both parents and awarding both physical custody and the right to make decisions for that child.
 This can result in parenting plans that may not fit your goals.

 A Rockville child custody lawyer may be able to help you to fight in court for a parenting plant that fits your needs and that is best for your child(ren).
 This includes pursuing parental rights during any divorce or separation as well as filing motions to modify existing orders if changes in circumstances demand a reexamination.
 The outcome of a child custody hearing could affect the future of both you and your child(ren) for years to come.
-Let a Rockville child custody lawyer help you.
+Reach out to discuss your options with a local lawyer today.